lowtolerance/OGXMUOTA/README.md

 * 1 0603 10k resistor

 1: These actually aren't  available for public consumption just yet.
 I managed to snag a handful of engineering samples, but I have not put my hands on one yet.
 2: This is a placeholder value for now, I might need to apply some resistance in the end.
-But don't just jump the pads, there are traces running between them.
+But don't just bridge the pads, there are traces running between them.

 That's it.
 If you're in the US and ordering PCBs from OSHPark and parts from DigiKey, your total cost to build three boards should be well under $20 -- **with shipping**.

 And I do recommend ordering these from OSHPark -- the ENIG finish should be better than HASL for soldering the QFN56 package as well as for making good contact with the controller port pins.